Rosters Confirmed for 2025 Concacaf Gold Cup

 - Rosters Confirmed for 2025 Concacaf Gold Cup

-- Earthquakes' Josef Martínez, Ousseni Bouda, Edwyn Mendoza Called for International Duty

-- San Jose equalize in 83rd minute with Josef Martínez goal but edged by St. Louis penalty kick in stoppage time

-- Earthquakes Put Eight-Game Unbeaten Streak on Line vs. St. Louis CITY SC at Energizer Park this Morning at 11:30 a.m.
-PT
+- St. Louis CITY SC to Play English Premier League's Aston Villa in International Friendly at Energizer Park

-- Earthquakes, California Giant Berry Farms Partner with America SCORES at Grow the Game Event in Watsonville on May 31
+- St. Louis CITY SC Advances to U.S. Open Cup Round of 16 with Shutout Victory over Union Omaha

+- St. Louis CITY SC Earns 2-2 Draw on the Road against LAFC